 In an Airbnb world, hotels must offer variety, flexibility and personalisation.
 According to research, over 70% of hotel guests report having a more positive experience at hotels that use personalisation techniques.

-Big Data plays a crucial role in improving guest experience through personalisation.
-By collecting data on consumer preferences, booking history, feedback, and monitoring brand chatter online, hotels can keep informed about guest demands, improve their products and services, and build personalised customer profiles over time.
+Big Data plays a crucial role in improving the guest experience through personalisation.
+By collecting data on consumer preferences, booking history, and feedback, and monitoring brand chatter online, hotels can keep informed about guest demands, improve their products and services, and build personalised customer profiles over time.
 These profiles allow a hotel to anticipate a customer's needs.

 For example, InterContinental Hotels Group has been using Big Data collected via bookings, their own website and app to offer personalised packages and deals to guests for over five years.
 Marriott is also known as a leader in this field, using a seamlessly integrated app and customer recognition platform that ensures all of their global staff can see every customer request, profile and preference at any time.
 This data-driven continuous interaction between the customer and brand has generated loyalty and improved service.